MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-is-phone-system-in-office-365/block-inbound-calls.md

 appliesto:
 - Skype for Business
 localization_priority: Normal
-ms.custom: "Use PowerShell to manage inbound call blocking in Skype for Business Online."
+ms.custom: Learn how to use PowerShell to manage inbound call blocking in Skype for Business Online.
 ---

 # Block inbound calls

 Skype for Business Online Calling Plans now supports blocking of inbound calls from the public switched telephone network (PSTN).
 This feature allows a tenant-global list of number patterns to be defined so that the caller ID of every incoming PSTN call to the tenant can be checked against the list for a match.
 If a match is made, an incoming call is rejected.

-This inbound call blocking feature only works on inbound calls that originate from the PSTN and only works on a tenant-global basis.
-It's not available on a per user basis.
+This inbound call blocking feature only works on inbound calls that originate from the PSTN and only works on a global tenant basis.
+It's not available on a per-user basis.

 This feature isn't yet available for Direct Routing.